hhvm/user-documentation/guides/hack/01-types/08-advanced-rules.md

 # Advanced Typing Rules

-The type checking rules are generally straightforward (e.g. can't pass a `string` in something that expects an `int`).
+The type checking rules are generally straightforward (e.g. can't pass a `string` to something that expects an `int`).
 There are, however, some rules that have a bit more advanced semantics.

 ## Soft Type Hints